Matching MATLAB's resample function in Python

 Multiple Hypothesis Testing

 Since we are testing three hypotheses simultaneously, we need to control for the potential increase in false positives.
-We can use a multiple hypothesis testing correction method, such as the Bonferroni correction or the Benjamini-Hochberg procedure.
+We can use a multiple hypothesis testing correction method, such as the

 Bonferroni Correction